 Hope Haslam Straughan

-Associate Dean of Social Work and Associate Professor
+Associate Dean of Social Work, Leadership and Policy

 Office: ACW 303D

 B.A.
 1989, Samford University

 M.S.W.
 1993, The Carver School of Church Social Work, The Southern Baptist Theological Seminary

 Ph.D.
 (Social Work) 2000, Barry University

 Hope Haslam Straughan joined Wheelock College in fall 2000 as a part-time MSW faculty member, followed by service as the Social Work Field Coordinator through 2003, and then shifting into a tenure track Social Work position in the fall of 2003.
 Hope received promotion to Associate Professor and tenure in the spring of 2010, and became the Interim Chair of Social Work in November of 2010, and the Director of the MSW program in January, 2011.
 She is currently Associate Dean of Social Work.